whitneyburton/portfolios/students/1608-front/lacey-knaff/20170113-lacey-knaff-m3.md

 ## A: End of Module Assessment

-**Assessed by:** Taylor Moore
+**Assessed by:** Nathaniel

 **Result:**

 #### Scores

-* Spec Adherence:
+* Spec Adherence: 4
-* Determining the Right Tools for The Job:
+* Determining the Right Tools for The Job: 4
-* Following Documentation:
+* Following Documentation: 4

 ## B: Individual Work & Projects